JonathanAndrews/CV/README.md

 ## Jonathan Andrews

-While undertaking a Masters in Neuroscience and Chemistry, I found that the most enjoyable part of the experience was coding the experiment in MATLAB.
+While undertaking a Masters in Neuroscience and Chemistry, I found that the most enjoyable part of the experience was coding my experiment in MATLAB.
 After graduating with a 1st, I trained to become a Software Developer at Makers Academy.
-I am hoping to find work as a Back-end web developer or a Machine-learning engineer in an environment where I can learn as much as possible.
+I am hoping to find work as a Back-end web developer( or a Machine-learning engineer) in an environment where I can learn as much as possible.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills